francisdaigle/llama-2-lang-chain-chatbot/README.md

 3. Click on `File > Upload notebook`.

-4. Choose the `chatbot_1_0_0.ipynb` file from the cloned repository on your local machine.
+4. Choose the `chatbot.ipynb` file from the cloned repository on your local machine.

 ### Hugging Face Access Token